Swayam0407/API_Call_Forecast/README.md

 ### **User Flow**:
 1. **Input the API code** and desired number of predictions in the provided fields.
 2. Hit the **"Predict" button**, styled like a command terminal.
-3. View the prediction results in a clean, tabular format overlaid with glowing borders.
+3. View the prediction results in a clean, tabular format.

----

-## 📸 **Preview**

 ---

 ## 🛠️ **Technologies Used**